rtreacy87/nvim/wikis/local-ai-assistant-wiki/03-building-code-indexing-system.md

 import fnmatch

 class CodeParser:
+    """
-    """Parser for extracting code from repositories."""
+    Parser for extracting and analyzing code from repositories.

+    This class handles the first stage of the code indexing pipeline by:
+    1. Walking through a repository directory structure
+    2. Identifying relevant code files while ignoring non-code files
+    3. Determining the programming language of each file
+    4. Reading and extracting the content of each file

+    The parser is designed to be language-agnostic, supporting multiple programming languages through extension detection, and configurable through ignore patterns to exclude irrelevant files (like binaries, cache files, etc.).
+    """

     def __init__(self, repo_path: str, ignore_patterns: Optional[List[str]] = None):
         """
-        Initialize the code parser.
+        Initialize the code parser with repository path and ignore patterns.

         Args:
-            repo_path: Path to the repository
+            repo_path: Path to the repository to be parsed
-            ignore_patterns: List of glob patterns to ignore
+            ignore_patterns: List of glob patterns for files/directories to ignore (defaults to common non-code files if None)
         """
         self.repo_path = Path(repo_path)
         self.ignore_patterns = ignore_patterns or [